Frequently asked questions

 If you’re not successful in resits, you'll be offered an award at the last achievement level, for example:

-an Ordinary degree
+an ordinary degree

 a Higher National Diploma (HND)